List of Flashpoint characters

 This article lists characters who have appeared on the Canadian drama-action television series Flashpoint.

 Main cast of Flashpoints Strategic Response Unit.
 From left to right: Ed Lane (Hugh Dillon), Julianna "Jules" Callaghan (Amy Jo Johnson), Lewis "Lou" Young (Mark Taylor), Gregory "Greg" Parker (Enrico Colantoni), Mike "Spike" Scarlatti (Sergio Di Zio), Roland "Rolie" Cray (Gabriel Hogan) and Kevin "Wordy" Wordsworth (Michael Cram).
 Gabriel Hogan only appeared in the first episode Scorpio and was replaced by David Paetkau, who plays Sam Braddock.
 He is not included in the photo.

 SRU

-The Strategic Response Unit, modeled after the Toronto Police Service's Emergency Task Force unit, is responsible for high-risk situations that cannot be resolved by regular police officers, such as activities involving armed criminals or explosives, or requiring hostage rescues or counter-terrorism measures.
+The Strategic Response Unit, modelled after the Toronto Police Service's Emergency Task Force unit, is responsible for high-risk situations that cannot be resolved by regular police officers, such as activities involving armed criminals or explosives, or requiring hostage rescues or counter-terrorism measures.
 The SRU is also responsible for providing support to other police officers when requested.
-There are five teams in the SRU, Team 1 being the one mainly featured in the show.
+There are several teams within the SRU, Team One being the primary unit featured in the show.